Addiction Help

 2. Clarify the problem: Who, what, when, Where, How, and Why of the problem.

 3. Identify alternatives: Can it be solved?
 Do nothing?
 Move/expand?
-Resechedule?
+Reschedule?

-4. Examine alternatives: Whe it is best thing that can happen?
+4. Examine alternatives: What it is best thing that can happen?
 What is the worst thing that can happen?
 What is most likely to happen?

 5. Decision: commit or cancel.